gokhanettin/control-theory-notes/README.md

-# MULTICOPTER NOTES
+# CONTROL THEORY NOTES

-Various notes on how multicopters work and more.
+Various notes on how control systems work and more.

 ## Copying